 Consider the laundry situation

 Renters look for in-unit laundry machines.
-If it isn’t in your budget, consider installing hookups and allowing the tenant to buy or rent the machines.
+If it isn’t in your budget, consider installing hookups and laundry cabinets so that the tenant may buy or rent the machines.
 No matter how otherwise perfect an apartment is for a tenant, if they are still carrying their quarters and dirty laundry to a laundromat, they will be periodically checking listings for better apartments.

 If a communal laundry room for the building is all you can provide, at least take the added step to make sure it is always spotless.

 Hire a professional cleaner

 Start your landlord-tenant relationship off the right way.
 The day before the tenant moves in, have a professional cleaning company give the whole unit a deep clean.
 The last thing a tenant wants to do after a long day of moving is to have to clean the tub before they feel comfortable showering.
 It will show them you respect them and the unit.

 Last but not least, go the extra step and put together a little welcome basket for each new tenant.
 This creates a friendly connection between you and your tenant as well as encourages them to care for your unit.
 Some ideas for the contents of the welcome basket are: